Entrepreneurial Mindset Tool, how to measure the mindset accurately?

 How to measure the Entrepreneurial Mindset accurately?

-People with an entrepreneurial mindset want to work to the best of their abilities in everything they do, and always try to do better than the last time.
+People with the right mindset want to work to the best of their abilities in everything they do.
+And, always try to do better than the last time.

 Enterprising people can resist the influence of others and make their own decisions